-Rising mortgage rates have not negatively impacted home prices in the past and probably wouldn't this time either.
+We explained earlier this year that rising mortgage rates have not negatively impacted home prices in the past and probably wouldn't this time either.
 Freddie Mac's comments were very direct:

 "In the current housing market, the driving force behind the increase in prices is a low supply of both new and existing homes combined with historically low rates.
 As mortgage rates increase, the demand for home purchases will likely remain strong relative to the constrained supply and continue to put upward pressure on home prices."